 Use this recipe to wow any fancy dinner guest.
 It takes just a few minutes to prepare, but you get to use a blow torch!!!

-1 cup coconut milk from a can
+- 1 cup coconut milk from a can

-2/3 cup almond milk
+- ⅔ cup almond milk

-1/3 cup cane sugar
+- ⅓ cup cane sugar

-1 tsp nutritional yeast
+- 1 tsp nutritional yeast

-seeds scraped from one vanilla bean or 1 tsp extract
+- seeds scraped from one vanilla bean or 1 tsp extract

-organic white sugar for brulee
+- organic white sugar for brulee

-4- 2oz or 2- 4oz ramekins
+- 4- 2oz or 2- 4oz ramekins

-In a small bowl, thoroughly mix almond milk and cornstarch with a whisk or fork and set aside.
+- In a small bowl, thoroughly mix almond milk and cornstarch with a whisk or fork and set aside.

-In a small to medium sized saucepan, whisk together coconut milk, sugar, nutritional yeast, and salt, and cook over medium-high heat just until boiling.
+- In a small to medium sized saucepan, whisk together coconut milk, sugar, nutritional yeast, and salt, and cook over medium-high heat just until boiling.

 - Hold your torch about 3 inches away from the sugar move your torch back and forth to melt the sugar until it bubbles and turns slightly golden.
 Be sure to move your torch constantly or else you will end up with burnt sugar.